 Merced Brain Injury Lawyer

 Unfortunately, it is difficult to predict how a neurological injury or insult could develop; however, there are a few common causes of traumatic brain injuries that people should be aware of.
-Examples include:
+Some of the top causes of TBI include:

-- Workplace Injuries: There are many different fields that could expose people to potential neurological damage.
+- Workplace Injuries: Many different fields could expose people to potential neurological damage.
 While common examples include fields that work with heavy machinery such as construction, even desk jobs run the risk of traumatic brain injuries.
 For example, someone could slip and fall down the stairs at work.
 This can lead to serious brain trauma.

-- Vehicular Accidents: Auto accidents typically have the potential to lead to a traumatic brain injury.
+- Vehicular Accidents: Auto accidents often have the potential to lead to a TBI.
 When someone collides with another vehicle or object, their head could strike the steering wheel, windshield, dashboard, or window.
 This could cause serious trauma to the skull and the brain tissue inside.
-Serious accidents could even lead to wrongful death.
+Serious car accidents could even lead to wrongful death.

 These are only a few of the many different causes of traumatic brain injuries; however, these accidents can cause many different brain injuries that everyone should take note of.Types of Traumatic Brain Injuries

-There are numerous types of brain injuries that are diagnosed in different manners.
+Numerous types of brain injuries are diagnosed in different manners.
 While some classes of brain injuries can be diagnosed using a physical exam alone, others could require lab testing or imaging to get a better idea of what is happening inside of the skull.
 Examples of traumatic brain injuries include:

 - Blunt: Blunt brain injuries occur when the trauma does not break through the skull.
 For example, someone who strikes their head on the floor or gets hit with a baseball bat has experienced a blunt brain injury; however, the brain can still collide with the skull, leading to a serious contusion.
 If there is a brain bleed in a skull cavity, this can lead to serious neurological consequences.